Do you want to know how to delay your period?

 - ethynodiol diacetate

 These active pills keep your body in a hormonal state that stops ovulation.
-As soon as you stop taking the placebo pills, your menstrual cycle begins again.
+As soon as you stop taking hormones containing pills, your menstrual cycle begins again.

 Norethisterone is a synthetic form of progesterone.
 It’s considered the most effective method of stopping your period for up to two weeks.